CatChenal/CatChenal.github.io/assets/txt/older_cleo.md

 *Cleopatra's Needle is a monument (obelisk) in Central Park, behind the Metroplitan Museum of Art.*<br>
-AzureMaps returns the info for Central Park only, while ArcGis gets lost at the edge of the Great Hill.<br>
+AzureMaps returns the info for Central Park only, while ArcGis gets lost at the edge of the Great Hill.
 Only Nominatim got it right, moreover, the box is the perimeter of the obelisk!